 Transpiration in plants is a process of water loss (in the form of water vapours) into the atmosphere from the leaf surface and stems.
 Plants undergo transpiration primarily to access carbon dioxide needed for photosynthesis and to cool themselves.
 As the plants are immobile, they manage their water needs by the two fundamental processes like water absorption and transpiration.

 During water absorption, plants take up water from the root system via the xylem.
 In contrast, transpiration in plant expels excessive water from the leaf surface or stems into the atmosphere via specialized parts.
 Stomata and lenticels are the specialized parts of a plant that allow the flow of transpiration or water loss.

 Potometer and other devices like lysimeter, porometer etc., are the types of equipment that can measure plants’ transpiration rate.
 In this context, definition, types, mechanism, factors affecting transpiration.
 You will also get to know the transpiration rate, transpiration experiment and significance.

 Transpiration in plants refers to the natural process in which a plant releases excessive water into the atmosphere as water vapours like a human body does.
 A human releases its excessive water through sweating, whereas transpiration is the term used in the case of plants.

 Plants use nearly 5% of the water to fulfil their basic needs like food preparation and other cellular activities.
 Thus, a plant releases much water or transpires more because transpiration helps in:

 - Maintaining the turgidity of the plant cells.

-- Ingress CO2 for the photosynthesis.
+- Ingresses CO2 for photosynthesis.